omg-dds/dds-xtypes/README.md

 The executables in this repository test communication between *DDS DataWriters* and *DDS DataReaders* using different "versions" of a data type.
 The goal is that the compatibility rules are implemented in compliance with the **OMG DDS-XTYPES** specification.

 These tests can be used to validate compliance with **OMG DDS-XTYPES** each DDS implementation separately.
 The same executables can also be used to test interoperability between different DDS implementations.
-E.g. between *RTI Connext DDS* and *TwinOaks CoreDX*.
+E.g. between *RTI Connext DDS* and *TwinOaks CoreDX DDS*.

 The test uses 25 different "versions" of a data-type.
 These variations are obtained by adding, removing or reordering different attributes.
 They are also obtained by declaring different extensibility kinds for the data type (Final, Extensible [the default], and Mutable).
 These types are declared in the *ShapeTypes.idl* file or the equivalent *ShapeTypes.xml* file.
 The 25 types defined there are: